• Hotels

 Built between 1593 and 1596, Rushton Triangular Lodge is thought to be Britain’s earliest folly.
 Unlike most other examples, which were little more than trophy embellishments and ostentatious shows of wealth, Sir Thomas Tresham’s three-sided, three-floor building, with trefoil windows and three triangular gables, represented the Holy Trinity in every detail, and was a rebellious indication that he would never renounce his Catholic faith, no matter how many times he was imprisoned.

-Stay nearby at Kilworth House and Theatre near Lutterworth.
+Stay nearby at Kilworth House Hotel and Theatre near Lutterworth.

 Druid’s Temple, Masham, Yorkshire